mattermost/docs/source/onboard/delegated-granular-administration.rst

 Available roles
 ----------------

-A System Admin can set up the following delegated granular administration in the System Console:
+A system admin can set up the following delegated granular administration in the System Console:

 - **System Manager:** This role has read/write permissions for management areas, such as user management and integrations, but not user permissions.
 This role has read only access to authentication, reporting, and licensing.
 - **User Manager:** This role is able to read/write to all the user management areas, but not user permissions, and read-only access to authentication.